 ![]() |

-ARCS publishes original papers in French or English under the three following headings:
+ARCS is an overlay jounal publishing original papers in French or English under the five following headings:

-Research papers ("articles"): papers presenting an original research project in Human and Social Sciences, either using network analysis methods or delivering a theoretical and methodological study of network analysis in Human and Social Sciences;
+Research papers: Papers presenting an original research project in Human and Social Sciences, either using network analysis methods or delivering a theoretical and methodological study of network analysis in Human and Social Sciences;

-Review: feedback on seminars and conferences, review of books, phd thesis but also available databases, software, website, journals, algorithms, research projects, etc. related to network analysis
+Reviews: Feedback on seminars and conferences, review of books, phd thesis but also available databases, software, website, journals, algorithms, research projects, etc. related to network analysis;

 The papers’ length varies depending on the section: 80,000 characters or under for research articles (including spaces, footnotes and references), or shorter for the other sections.